 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Bone Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 The adult human skeletal system is made up of 206 bones.
 Bones protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
 Bones are connected to other bones by bands of tough, fibrous tissue called ligaments.
 Cartilage covers and protects the joints where bones come together.
 Bones are hollow and filled with bone marrow, which is the spongy, red tissue that produces blood cells.
 The cortex is the hard, outer portion of the bone.